Panasonic FZ330 vs Nikon D5300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ330 and Nikon D5300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ330 and the Nikon D5300?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-FZ330: